I have a weakness for cheesy, "so bad they're good" low budget horror, sci-fi or action movies. I watch'em so you don't

 Directed by: Mike Marvin

 Welcome to It Came From the Bargain Bin -- the column that loves bad movies almost as much as it loves free beer.
-Tonight we're heading over to the "comedy" aisle of the video store for 1986's cult classic Hamburger: The Motion Picture.
-This overlooked gem is another fine example of the low budget, raunchy "sex comedy" genre, which exploded in the early to mid '80s after the runaway success of Animal House and the Porky's series.
-The formula for these films was simple (and cheap): put together a few wacky characters, stick them in a ridiculous situation, and make sure that a girl's clothes come off every ten minutes or so.
-If your movie followed those simple rules, it was practically guaranteed to receive repeated video rentals for one reason: back in the '80s, films like Hamburger -- or Losin' It, Bachelor Party, Hot Dog: The Movie, The Last American Virgin, Private Resort, Ski School, Fraternity Vacation, or any of a hundred others -- were the easiest, quickest way for teenage boys (such as myself) to get a glimpse at naked women.
+We're heading over to the "comedy" aisle of the video store tonight for 1986's cult classic Hamburger: The Motion Picture.
+This forgotten gem is another fine example of the low budget, raunchy "sex comedy" genre, which exploded in the early to mid '80s after the runaway success of Animal House and the Porky's series.
+The formula for these films was simple (and cheap): put together a few wacky characters, stick them in a ridiculous situation, and make sure a girl's clothes come off every ten minutes or so.
+If your movie followed those simple rules, it was practically guaranteed to receive repeated video rentals for one reason: back in the '80s, films like Hamburger -- or Losin' It, Bachelor Party, Hot Dog: The Movie, The Last American Virgin, Private Resort, Ski School, Fraternity Vacation, Joy Sticks, or any of a hundred others -- were the easiest, quickest way for teenage boys (such as myself) to get a glimpse at naked women.
 Remember, kids, we didn't have the internet beaming nudity into our homes 24-7 back then!!
 We had to do actual work if we wanted to see boobs!